agavrilov-atb/indigo/README.md

 **Note:** If you want to build gradle without running test cases run this cmd `./gradlew clean build deployNodes -x test`

+In order to reach the Angular UI install an extension to support CORS https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi/related?hl=en